Can you make any money with a pet daycare business?

 • Number of pets you can care for at once.
 Each building or location you consider will be able to house a different number of pets.
 Therefore, for each potential site, estimate how many pets you can reasonably contain.

 • Types of pets you want to allow.
 Will you welcome dogs, cats, or both?
 Will you accept small pets for more extended boarding?
-You’ll need space for each type of animal you allow.
+You’ll need enough space for each type of animal you allow.

 Although many people look at this opportunity as a passion project, it’s important to weigh out the expenses before committing to a business in pet care services — especially if you want to make a profit.